Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Experimental setup

-\subheader{Training} We use the same number of epochs, batch size and learning rate schedule as in \cite{chun2021probabilistic}.
-The Lagrange multiplier is initialized with a value of 1, bounded between 0 and 100, and is optimized by SGD with a fixed learning rate of $5e^{-3}$ and a momentum and dampening value of $\alpha = 0.9$.
-The reconstruction constraint $\eta$ is set to 0.2 (see Section \ref{sec5:constraint}).
+\header{Training} Similar to \citep{chun2021probabilistic}, we use 30 warm-up and 30 fine-tune epochs, a batch size of 128, and a cosine annealing learning rate schedule with an initial learning rate of $2e^{-4}$.
+The Lagrange multiplier is initialized with a value of 1, bounded between 0 and 100, and is optimized by stochastic gradient ascent with a fixed learning rate of $5e^{-3}$ and a momentum (to prevent $\lambda$ from fluctuating too much) and dampening value of $\alpha = 0.9$.
 When we use $\mathcal{L}_{dual}$, we set $\beta$ to 1.
 For the InfoNCE loss, we use a temperature value $\tau$ of 0.05.
-Evaluation scores of \ac{ICR} methods tend to differ depending on the random seed used during training \cite{rao2022does}; to improve robustness, we apply \acf{SWA} \cite{izmailov2018averaging}; we take the average of 5 checkpoints, stored during the last 10\% of the training iterations each epoch.
+Evaluation scores of \ac{ICR} methods tend to differ depending on the random seed used during training \citep{rao2022does}; to improve robustness, we apply \acf{SWA} \citep{izmailov2018averaging}; we take the average of 5 checkpoints, stored during the last 10\% of the training iterations each epoch.
+For the reconstruction constraint bound $\eta$, we try for all experiments several values, $\eta \in \{0.05, 0.1, 0.15, 0.2, 0.25, 0.3\}$.
+When we apply \ac{ITD} we use $\eta \in \{0.5, 1, 2, 3, 4, 5, 6\}$.
+All results are based on the best-performing value of $\eta$.

+\header{Generalizibility to different network architectures} \ac{LTD} is a general method that can be combined with any global representation contrastive \ac{ICR} method.
+To show that \ac{LTD} works in combination with different network architectures, we apply \ac{LTD} with multiple \ac{ICR} methods that can be trained in a resource-constrained setup.
+To cover a wide spectrum of network architectures, we choose two methods that use different network architectures for the image and caption encoder.